molecula/documentation/cloud/cloud-databases/_posts/2022-11-14-cloud-db-shape.md

 ---
-title: What sizes of database can I create in FeatureBase Cloud?
+title: What types of database can I create in FeatureBase Cloud?
 ---

-## What is a database shape?
+FeatureBase Cloud has the concept of "shapes" which define:
+* how much data the database can contain
+* how much memory and CPUs are available to perform ingestion and queries

+Database shapes incur an hourly fee, chargeable at the end of the month.

+## Before you begin

+{% include /cloud/cloud-before-begin.md %}

 ## Available shapes

 NOTE: These options may not be available for some organizations.
-Contact FeatureBase Support for help
+Contact FeatureBase Support for help.

 ### Production shapes